sablier-labs/flow/TECHNICAL-DOC.md

 less than the unlock interval from its time range.
 In this case, the user would experience a delay of
 $`uis - 1 = \{85, 86\}`$.

-As a result, the ongoing debt function is _shifted to the right_, so that the unlock intervals occur in the same sequence as the initial ones.
+As a result, the withdrawable amount curve is _shifted to the right_, so that the unlock intervals occur in the same sequence as the initial ones.
 If the first unlock occurred after 87 seconds, after withdrawal, the next unlock will also occur after 87 seconds.

-This is illustrated in the following graph, where the red line represents the ongoing debt before the withdrawal, and the green line represents the ongoing debt function after the withdrawal.
+This is illustrated in the following graph, where the red line represents the withdrawable amount before the withdrawal, and the green line represents the withdrawable amount function after the withdrawal.
 Additionally, notice the green points, which indicate the new unlocks.

 ```math
 \begin{align*}